sotheara-leang/vosk-api/README.md

 # Test the functionality implemented in this repository using C scripts

-1. Clone the `ETS fork` of the `Vosk API` repositiory [https://github.com/EducationalTestingService/vosk-api](https://github.com/EducationalTestingService/vosk-api).
+1. Clone the `ETS fork` of the `Vosk API` repository [https://github.com/EducationalTestingService/vosk-api](https://github.com/EducationalTestingService/vosk-api).

+2. If you are using your own custom ASR model, copy the model into the `model` directory in the structure shared in the section `Model structure` [on VOSK-API website](https://alphacephei.com/vosk/models).
+Alternatively, you can download one of the [open-source ASR models available on Vosk-API website](https://alphacephei.com/vosk/models) and copy them into the `model` directory.

+3. Add the audio file to be used to test the C test script under `c` and rename the file to `test.wav` to use the script as is.

-2. The docker image for building Kaldi and the Python wheels is located in the cloned repository under `travis`.
+4. The docker image for building Kaldi and the Python wheels is located in the cloned repository under `travis`.

    Build and run the docker image as follows: